RPN17M2G/HillCipher-with-GaloisField-CiphertextExpansion/README.md

  first plaintext byte | 2 random bits | second plaintext byte | 2 random bits | third plaintext byte...

+##### Output and Input formats

+Determinated by the extension of the output file.

+###### Binary Compact Storage

+My chosen GF is 25bits long, what means that every member of this GF fits inside 24bits == 3bytes.
+So there is an option to store the ciphertext in blocks of 3bytes each in the most compact way possible.

+###### ASCII Mapping

+For text storage, there is mapping between the digits of the ciphertext, each number of the GF fits inside 8 digits.
+The mapping has a variant(Same digit maps to few different letters) of 5 which helps reduce the entropy of the ciphertext.

 ### Thanks and Credit